High Altitude Long Endurance UAV – Northrop Grumman / USA

-Once mission parameters are programmed into, the can autonomously taxi, take off, fly, remain on station capturing imagery, return and land.
+Once mission parameters are programmed into Global Hawk, the UAV can autonomously taxi, take off, fly, remain on station capturing imagery, return and land.
 Ground-based operators monitor UAV health and status, and can change navigation and sensor plans during flight as necessary.
-The US Air Force intends to acquire a total of 51 s between 2006 and 2012.
-Other countries interested in are Australia, Japan, South Korea and Germany.
+The US Air Force intends to acquire a total of 51 Global Hawks between 2006 and 2012.
+Other countries interested in Global Hawk are Australia, Japan, South Korea and Germany.
 However, due to missile technology transfer limitations, approval of such sales is questionable.

 Global Hawk High Altitude Long Endurance reconnaissance system consists of an Unmanned Aerial Vehicle (UAV), ground segment and communications system providing the US Air Force and joint battlefield commanders with near-real-time, high-resolution, intelligence, surveillance and reconnaissance imagery.
 In total, the program will cover the production of up to 51 platforms to be operated by the 9th Reconnaissance Wing at Beale AFB, California.

 The Global Hawk’s Airborne Signals Intelligence Payload (ASIP) is expected to increase the signals-collection capabilities of the U.S. armed forces.
-It will be integrated into the’s Distributed Common Ground Stations (DCGS), which are used to analyze electronic intelligence gathered by various airborne systems.
+It will be integrated into the U.S. Air Force’s Distributed Common Ground Stations (DCGS), which are used to analyze electronic intelligence gathered by various airborne systems.
 Development of the HBS-PCU is scheduled for completion by the end of 2006.
 (January 10, 2006)

 August 2006: Global Hawk UAV achieved 10,000 flight hours in June 2006, of which 63% were flown in combat missions.